What are the recommended types of insurance my tech startup will need?

-What are the vital/recommended types of insurance my new tech startup will need?
+What are the vital/recommended types of insurance my tech startup will need?

 - Workers Compensation: Fairly straight forward here.
 This is mandated by the state if you have employees.
 Get it or get fined.
 Workers Comp provides disability payments to employees that are hurt on the job.
 Some states (NY and CA are a couple) will also mandate that your company purchase State Mandated Short Term Disability Insurance as well.
 Like Workers Comp, if you don’t get it you can be fined, so get that too if you are in an applicable state.

-- General Liability: Comprehensive General Liability is foundational coverage for your business.
-It covers aspects such as ‘slip and fall’ incidences, product liability, damage to rented premises, advertising and personal injury and will typically incorporate property coverage for the business.
+- General Liability/Property/BOP: Comprehensive General Liability is foundational coverage for your business.
+It covers aspects such as ‘slip and fall’ incidences, product liability, damage to rented premises and advertising and personal injury.
+A company can tie in both General Liability and Business Property into the same policy by getting a Business Owners Policy or BOP.
+For startups, a BOP will cover more ground at a lower price by tying together multiple coverages on one policy.
 It covers a lot of ground and the basic risks for your business.

 - Technology Errors and Omissions: This is the one that is really going to count.
 Tech E&O is the coverage that is going to cover your company in the event that your services fail.
 E&O covers risks that stem from the services provided by your company.
 If that service is technology related, most of the risk associated with your company is going to be covered by this component.

-- Cyber/Privacy: This used to get overlooked or poo-poo’d as not worth the money some years back, not anymore.
+- Cyber/Privacy: This used to get overlooked as not worth the money some years back, not anymore.
 Cyber/Privacy’s major purpose is to cover a security breach in your company’s systems that results in the loss/theft of sensitive client data.
-This is especially important if you work in the financial or medical space where the information you have custody of is personally identifiable data such as medical records or SSN’s or financial data such as banking account or credit card info.
-You will need this.
-Make sure you have it.
+This is especially important if you work in the financial or medical space where the information you have custody of is personally identifiable data such as medical records, SSN’s or financial data such as banking account or credit card info.
+Cyber/Privacy will typically be tied to a Tech E&O policy.
+You will need this, make sure you have it.

 These are issues I talk to clients about quite a bit so here comes the shameless plug.
 If this is something you feel warrants some discussion feel free to reach out with a call or an e-mail.
 I will be happy to act as a resource for you.